 The investigators further intend to analyse the impact of colostrum intake, and the lack of colostrum intake, on obesity and allergy risks in adulthood.
 In connection, the study aims to identify those dietary and physiological factors in early life, which condition long-term health by establishing the basis for sustainable prevention of obesity and allergies.

-FLRF donated nearly AUD 600,000 to the project, which is taking place at the UWA School of Molecular Sciences.
+FLRF donated nearly AUD 600,000 to the project, which is anchored in the UWA School of Medicine and located at the Larsson-Rosenquist Foundation Centre for Immunology and Breastfeeding, at the Telethon Kids Institute.

 References and further reading